Meet the Leadership Team

 How often do you visit me?

 We’ll contact you to arrange for your property to be visited once every three years.
-The visit will be at a convenient time for both you and the representative acting on behalf of Bridgewater.
+The visit will be at a convenient time for both you and the representative acting on behalf of Retirement Bridge.
 After the visit we’ll produce an inspection report, detailing the condition of the property.
 If you’d like to see the report we’ll send you a copy.

 Why do you need to inspect my property?